Applying for Financial Aid

 How To Apply for Financial Aid and When To Get Started

 Staff members at both campuses are available to provide information and assistance with financial aid programs.
-You should apply on-line through FAFSA on the Web at www.fafsa.gov.
-A FAFSA on the Web pre-application worksheet should be completed prior to applying over the web.
-This worksheet is available from the Glenns or Warsaw Campus Financial Aid Office or at www.fafsa.gov.
+You should apply online.
+A FAFSA on the web pre-application worksheet should be completed prior to applying on the internet.
+This worksheet is available from the Glenns or Warsaw Campus Financial Aid Office.
 You must list Rappahannock Community College in order for us to receive your information electronically.

 The school code for Rappahannock Community College is 009160.

 The FAFSA gathers financial information about students and their family.
 The information is analyzed and the student receives a Student Aid Report (SAR).
 The priority deadline for submitting the FAFSA at RCC is April 15, especially if the student plans to enroll for the upcoming Fall Semester.
-You apply for financial aid one time a year.
+You apply for financial aid each acadmemic year.

 Applications should be received four weeks prior to registration.
 Applications received after this date will be processed as time permits.
 Only students with complete admissions and financial aid files can be awarded financial aid.
 Financial Aid applicants whose application files are complete before established deadlines may charge tuition against their grant or scholarships during registration.
 Book charges may be made from the first day of class through the last day to add/drop each semester (specific dates are posted each semester).
 If your financial aid is not complete at time of registration, students should prepare to pay out of pocket for all tuition, fees, and book charges for possible reimbursement if found to be financial aid eligible.